koralturkk/multiplayer_game_backend/README.md

 - Different users interact with eachother through their profiles.
 - A profile can follow and being followed by other profiles
 - A profile can obtain points by playing the game.
 - Different profiles can be ranked on the leaderboard.
-Information about players ranking can be obtained optionally by country can be accessed from the leaderboard.
+Information about players ranking can be obtained optionally by country from the leaderboard.